vivekmyers/Athenius/README.md

 ## Development challenges

 It turns out that the underlying analytics problem here was a lot more nontrivial than we originally thought.
-In particular,
+In particular, k-Means is not perfect.